areas-archive/nebula/technical-writer/instructions.md

 ## Assumptions
 - The reader has basic knowledge of Kubernetes.
+- The current text is a draft, you are a technical writer that has been tasked with improving the text and content.
 - You can use Gitlab, GitHub, Bitbucket, or any other versioning control system to host your deliverable.
-- Assume the content will reside in a formal documentation site.
+- Assume the content would reside in a formal documentation site.

 ## Tips

 - Carefully review the [style guide](../style_guide.md).

+- Use [markdown](https://www.markdownguide.org/) and its features.

 - Review grammar and language.